microsoft-search/pnp-modern-search/docs/extensibility/index.md

 To create an extensibility library, you have the choice to reuse the one provided in the GitHub repository or start from scratch.
 In this case:

 1. Create a new SharePoint Framework project of type 'Library' with `yo @microsoft/sharepoint`.
-2. Link the `@pnp/modern-search-extensibility` library using the `npm link @pnp/modern-search-extensibility` cmd.
+2. Add an npm reference to `@pnp/modern-search-extensibility` library using `npm i @pnp/modern-search-extensibility` cmd.
 3. In the main entry point, implement the `IExtensibilityLibrary` interface.
 Provide all method implementations (return empty arrays if you don't implement specific extensions).
     !["Extensibility interface implementation"](../assets/extensibility/implement_interface.png){: .center}
 5. Implement your extension(s) depending of the type: